A Clear Guide to Arithmetic, Logical, Relational, and Bitwise Operators

 That wraps up our overview of operators.

 At this stage, you do not need to memorize every rule perfectly.
 It is enough to focus on understanding the overall ideas first.
-If we step back and summarize everything, operators are some of the most basic building blocks in programming, but they are also some of the most powerful.
+Operators are some of the most basic building blocks in programming, but they are also some of the most powerful.
 They are the tools that let us turn logic into instructions a computer can execute.

 They may look like small symbols, but behind them lie calculation, comparison, memory access, logical reasoning, data transformation, and evaluation order.
 Understanding operators is not just about learning syntax.
 It is about learning how a computer “thinks” through code.